 UK taxpayers are now able to claim Mileage Allowance Relief, a special kind of income tax rebate, when they use their own vehicle for business travel.
 If you’ve used your own car for business travel at any point since April 2013, it’s time to find out how much you could be owed.
 It is a fairly common practice for employees to use their own vehicles for business travel, and in recompense they are generally able to claim the expenses for fuel or mileage from their employers.
 What might not be well known is that if your employer does not pay you any mileage expenses – or if you are only paid a low amount for each mile travelled – then you may be eligible to claim mileage allowance relief, in the form of a tax rebate, from HM Revenue & Customs.

 You can work out if you are entitled to this tax relief by multiplying your total business miles for the year by the approved mileage rate, which will give you the approved amount.
 It’s then simply a case of comparing this amount to the total mileage allowance payments you have received for the year from your employer.
 If the total payments from your employer are less than the HMRC’s approved amount, you will qualify for relief on the difference.
-However, if the payments from your employer are more than the approved amount, you will need to pay income tax and NICs on the extra.
+However, if the payments from your employer are more than the approved amount, you will need to pay income tax and NICs on the extra, if you have not already done so.
 Our tax team has compiled a comprehensive mileage allowance tax rebate calculator to do this for you – please see the link above.

 There are different types of travel you will use your vehicle for: journeys to and from your normal workplace, your private travel outside work hours and your business-related travel – so you will need to keep clear records of all your business travel to keep it distinct from the other times you use your vehicle.
 You should maintain records of dates, mileage and details of all business-related journeys.
 You will normally need this for your employer so that they can make the correct expenses payments, but you will also need this if you want to claim for any Mileage Allowance Relief.